 Upon arrival in Iquitos, one is struck by the hectic pace of Peru’s jungle-capital.
 Thousands of motorcars (three-wheeled motorcycle taxis), which serve as primary means of transportation in Iquitos, are found cruising the streets.
 Riding in these motorcars can be something of an adventure, but it is advisable to keep your hands and feet inside the motorcar.
 There are no fixed rates and sometimes the drivers will bargain.
 However, they often ask more of tourists so it is helpful to get a feel for what are more typical rates.
 Two soles is common for a short ride.
 Longer rides, like from the airport to the Plaza de Armas, typically range from twelve to fifteen soles or more.
 Low cost bus transportation is also available.

 Tourists invariably find their way to the Plaza de Armas as it is a principal gathering place for locals and tourists alike.
 This well-groomed park is surrounded by hotels, restaurants, ice-cream parlors, Internet-cafes, banks and a number of other businesses.
-One of the centerpieces of the Plaza is a circular fountain (seen in the photo at right) which sprays huge jets of water into the air.
+One of the centerpieces of the Plaza is a circular fountain (seen in the photo) which sprays huge jets of water into the air.
 The fountain is illuminated at night.